WencesVillegasMarset/aws-saa-c02-notes/README.md

 An entity that is allowed to interact with Resources.
 Root user, IAM Users and Roles/Temporary Security Tokens

 IAM Policies: They are attached to principals.
 They contain permissions, each permission is composed of (Effect - allow/deny, Service, Resource - arn), Action, Condition)

+**AWS Security Token Service**:

+* Temporary credentials are useful in scenarios that involve identity federation, delegation, cross-account access, and IAM roles.
+* Enterprise identity federation: authenticate users in your organization's network, and then provide those users access to AWS without creating new AWS identities.
+  * Custom federation broker
+  * Federation using SAML 2.0
+* Web identity federation: users sign in using a well-known third party identity provider such as Login with Amazon, Facebook, Google, or any OpenID Connect (OIDC) 2.0 compatible provider
+  * supports Login with Amazon, Facebook, Google, and any OpenID Connect (OIDC)-compatible identity provider.

 ## EFS: Elastic File System